hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-22-trainer-training-fall-2020.md

 **What is involved in Instructor Trainer Training?**

-This training consists of 8 weekly 1-hour meetings scheduled at two alternative times by polling the group.
-This cohort will start meetings in January on the earliest date available for all.
+This training consists of 10 weekly 1-hour meetings scheduled at two alternative times by polling the group.
+This cohort will start meetings in September on the earliest date available for all.
 Trainees who are accepted but are unable to attend either of the best-fit meeting times will have to defer to a future training round.

 In addition to the weekly meetings, trainees are asked to sit in on part or all of an online Instructor Training workshop (depending on whether they are already certified Instructors), observe a Teaching Demonstration session, and complete [weekly reading and homework assignments](https://carpentries.github.io/trainer-training/) from [The Carpentries Instructor Training Curriculum](https://carpentries.github.io/instructor-training/) as well as our text, [How Learning Works](https://www.worldcat.org/title/how-learning-works-seven-research-based-principles-for-smart-teaching/oclc/762968489) by Ambrose et al. Trainees will need to purchase or borrow a copy of the text to use during the training.
 For more details, have a look at the [Becoming a Trainer section in The Carpentries Handbook](https://docs.carpentries.org/topic_folders/instructor_training/trainers_training.html#trainers-training-program).

 **How do I apply?**

 We’re so happy you want to join us as an Instructor Trainer!
-The application is [here](https://forms.gle/ubZRw8fza9ZRU2YS7).
-Please apply by [December 10 2019](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Trainer+Training+Applications+Due&iso=20191211T20&p1=1440).
+The application is [here](https://forms.gle/X2jmLm5xPkUmja5Y8).
+Please apply by [August 4, 2020](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Trainer+Training+Applications+Due&iso=20200804T20&p1=1440).

 **Any questions?**

-Ask Karen Word, our Deputy Director of Instructor Training, by [email](mailto:krword@carpentries.org) or on [The Carpentries Slack!](https://swc-slack-invite.herokuapp.com/).
+We want to hear from you!
+Please direct questions to The Carpentries Core Team at [team@carpentries.org](mailto:team@carpentries.org).

 **Help us spread the word!**